Best Foods to Eat in Hanoi, Vietnam

-You mean there’s more to Vietnamese food than pho?
-Why yes, of course there is!
+Wait you mean there’s more to Vietnamese food than pho?
+Why yes, of course, there is!
 Food can be found everywhere in Vietnam’s capital city, it’s literally bursting at the seams with deliciousness.
 It’s difficult to sum up the variety that is Vietnamese cuisine into one small post, but here it is anyway, a list of Vietnamese foods you must try in Hanoi.

 The great thing about eating in Hanoi is the lack of pretension.
 It’s about the food, not the restaurant.
 You can find most dishes in a simple street food setting or basic eatery for $1-3.
 It’s remarkably cheap to eat well!